EeToSe/Archived-EeToSe.github.io/docs/linux/environment_setup.md

 | /home |  100 |
 | swap  |  16  |

+P.S.
+To resize your partition after installation, you could boot from USB drive and use **gparted**.

 ## Sync icloud-calendar with thunderbird
 Detailed info found [here](https://webhostinghero.org/ubuntu-icloud-sync/), steps are summarised as below.
 1. Create an Apple App-Specific Password